Posted On Dec 26, 2019

-It is indeed true that exposure to sun can control your high blood pressure by stimulating the production of vitamin D. Vitamin D deficiency can increase the parathyroid hormone levels causing high blood pressure.
+It is indeed true that exposure to the sun can control your high blood pressure by stimulating the production of vitamin D. Vitamin D deficiency can increase the parathyroid hormone levels causing high blood pressure.

 Learn to manage stress

 There is a crucial connection between stress and blood pressure.
 Stress hormones can indirectly act on the blood vessels to increase your blood pressure.
-If you are constantly under stress, the level of the stress hormones rapidly increase, causing a lot of damage to the blood vessels.
+If you are constantly under stress, the level of the stress hormones rapidly increases, causing a lot of damage to the blood vessels.
 Measures such as listening to music, singing, dancing, and talking to friends or family members tend to reduce stress and help manage high blood pressure.
 Practicing yoga and meditation every day can lower your stress hormones.

 Put efforts to make these changes in your lifestyle and you can witness the results within few weeks.
 So drop your pressure control pills and start following these natural ways to control hypertension.